agamm/eze/README.md

 # flick
 Flick brings your development up to speed with a minimalist set of commonly used functions.
+And **no extra dependencies** required!

 ## TODO:
 - add examples for each function, and a link to the implementation for usage outside of the lib.